 What Golf Balls Should You Buy?

 Choosing which are the best golf balls for average golfers or for you, begins with identifying how much is reasonable for you to pay during your golf rounds.
 If you are a player that frequently loses his or her balls then paying for premium performance may have to take a back seat to an economical option.
-Average golfers or high handicap players can benefit from playing a less expensive one or 2 piece design ball and making sure that they play that ball each swing during their competitive playing rounds.
+Average golfers or high handicap players can benefit from playing a less expensive 1 piece golf balls or 2 piece design ball and making sure that they play that ball each swing during their competitive playing rounds.
 Two piece model is more for golfers with higher handicap.